Aarav-sys-create/customer-churn-analysis/README.md

 ## 📈 Results
 - Logistic Regression Accuracy: 80.4%
-- Random Forest Accuracy: (add if you calculated)
+- Random Forest Accuracy: 80.2%

 ## 🔍 Key Insights
 - Customers with higher monthly charges are more likely to churn